Crito-VanaheimServers/Bambi-Loadout/README.md

 # Bambi-Loadout
+By Crito 11/27/2020

 Loadout script with player UID's or respect based with randomized weapon tiers.

+INSTALLATION:

+put this file inside a folder named custom and place it into your mission.map.pbo or if you already have a custom folder in your mission.map.pbo then just paste this file into it.

+Next you need to add the following code to the custom code section of  your config.cpp file found in your mission.map.pbo.

+ExileServer_object_player_createBambi = "custom\ExileServer_object_player_createBambi.sqf";

+ABOUT THIS SCRIPT AND HOW IT ALL WORKS.

 In this script you will find 4 weapons tiers that you can change or add any weapons in each tier to your liking.
 Below the weapon tiers are 5 loaduts based on Player UID's.
 This is where you will put together a loadout that only 1 player is able to spawn in with and no one else.